play-co/assetpack/packages/docs/docs/guide/getting-started/programmatic.md

 AssetPack can be run programmatically, allowing you to run AssetPack from your own scripts.

+To see a full list of configuration options, see the [API Reference](/docs/guide/configuration).

 ## Usage

 To use AssetPack programmatically, you need to import the `assetpack` function from the `assetpack` package, and call it with the following options: